CSCfi/korp-backend/korpplugins/README.md

 defining a plugin function for a mount point, they are called in their order of definition in the module.

-For `filter_args` and `filter_result`, the value returned by the first plugin is passed as the argument `args` or `result` to the second plugin, and similarly for the second and third plugin and so on.
+For `filter_*` mount points, the value returned by the first plugin is passed as the argument `args` or `result` to the second plugin, and similarly for the second and third plugin and so on.

 An example of a mount-point plugin function: